 They must keep their lines open

 The ability to express their thoughts in a clear and concise manner is a skill that all writers must possess.
-However, being able to reply to your emails on time and work according to the schedule agreed upon is a skills not all writers possess.
+However, being able to reply to your emails on time, attend scheduled online meetings to discuss strategy, and work according to the schedule agreed upon is a skills not all writers possess.

 The trial period should tell you how good their communication skills are.
 If they are true to their word, they will be able to submit the articles to you on time without you reminding them.
 If they are unable to submit on time, they should send you an email explaining why they will be unable to submit (while providing a legitimate excuse).